 The United States should join the 186-nation WHO- and GAVI-led COVAX Facility to guarantee the most people get access to proven vaccines, at the lowest cost, the fastest.
 Donald Trump's go-it-alone strategy raises costs, causes bidding wars with allies, creates manufacturing and distribution bottlenecks, and may well put Americans last-in-line for for vaccines created in other countries.

 3. FUND IMPOVERISHED COUNTRIES TO PREVENT PANDEMICS BEFORE THEY START AND SPREAD

 We can’t stop a pandemic anywhere until we stop it everywhere.
 According to a National Academies Commission, it costs about 65 cents per-person annually to meet WHO's International Health Regulations stop most pandemics before they start.
-Thanks to COVID mismanagement, we are losing ground on many global health priorities.
+Account after account demonstrate that averages around $30 billion annually, from all donor sources, would avert some $20-$30 TRILLION in economic losses to a future pandemic—as well as save millions of lives.
+We are also losing ground on many global health priorities, such as ending AIDS, TB and malaria.
 Congress and the Next President must adopt a $20 billion global health initiative including:

 Ensure impoverished countries have the public sector labs, surveillance networks, equipment, supplies, and the health workforce (including professional and paid community health workers) needed to contain outbreaks.